Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Speaking of socials, you have created an excellent, well, social.
 A regular social event in Adelaide.
 Rhythm is the name.
 Now, is it Rhythm 2000 or just Rhythm?

 Maria: Rhythm 2000 in 1998, I think we started.
-It’s coming nearly 20 years.
+It’s been nearly 20 years.
 I can’t believe it.

 Michelle: Still going strong?

-Michelle: They can use it, put it into practice and meet other people through that as well, so it’s not just the same people
+Michelle: They can use it, put it into practice, and meet other people through that as well, so it’s not just the same people

 Michelle: So for people that are watching that don’t necessarily know much about Rhythm, they’re held on Saturday nights.
-Is there a pattern to it, or they are every fourth Saturday or are they just everywhere?
+Is there a pattern to it, or are they every fourth Saturday, or are they just everywhere?

 Maria: It wasn’t there 20 years ago